 Logging in with a Microsoft account

-Whether you have a personal Microsoft account or a work/school account, you can use that account to log in to Geneious Biologics by clicking the 'Sign in with Microsoft' button (highlighted in red below).
+Whether you have a personal Microsoft account or a work/school account, you can use that account to log in to Geneious Biologics by clicking the 'Sign in with Microsoft' button (highlighted below).
 Clicking on this button will redirect you to a Microsoft website that will then either ask you to log in to your Microsoft account (and/or choose which account to use if you have more than one), or if/when you are logged in then it will ask you to grant consent to Geneious Biologics to use limited information from your user profile.

 When you have granted consent (this will generally be a one-time procedure unless we require additional permissions in future or you change to a different account), you will be redirected back to Geneious Biologics and logged in to the application.